 “I like it a lot.
 I’m a hard worker,” Cody said.
 “I like to move quickly.
 I like to do different jobs here.”
 Cody often runs out of covers to turn right-side out and looks for other work.
 Frequently he turns to trimming the fiber cores of piping for edges and seams in upholstery.

-“These guys do a really good job,” said Virginia Fuentes, an Easterseals RISE staff member who works with the enclave.
+“These guys do a really good job,” said Virginia Fuentes, an Easterseals RISE staff member who works with the group.
 “They’re pretty independent.”

 Sixteen Easterseals RISE participants work the four positions at Mastercraft, rotating the days they work there.